Woni Spotts

 Woni Spotts is an American woman who completed visiting every country and continent in the world in 2018.
 According to media studies scholar Tori Omega Arthur, consensus had developed after 2019 that Spotts was the first Black woman to do so.

 Early life

 Spotts was born in 1964 in Los Angeles to Betty (née Mosley) and Roger Spotts.
 Her mother was a singer, dancer, and pianist and her father was a composer and arranger.

 Travel

 In 1979, when she was 15, Nolan Davis, a friend of her father's, offered her work as the subject of a documentary he was producing that involved significant overseas travel.
 By 1982, she had visited more than 160 countries.
 During this time she kept detailed records as part of her work on the documentary.
-After obtaining degrees in anthropology and founding an eCommerce company, she resumed her travels in 2013 and completed them in 2018.
+She resumed her travels in 2013 and completed them in 2018.
 Most of her travel was not documented via social media.
-Spotts transitioned from extreme travel to virtual classes with children worldwide.
-An exhibit in the Hidden History Museum in Los Angeles features Woni Spotts.
-Project Grace developed a bracelet to celebrate Spotts' travels.
-The proceeds fund research and education on Down Syndrome.